These easy pumpkin muffins are moist, tender, and warmly spiced--the perfect fall treat! Make a batch, and it'll disappear before you know it.

 Here’s what you’ll need to make these healthy pumpkin muffins:

 - Pumpkin, of course!
 A cup of canned pumpkin puree gives these muffins an amazing moist texture and rich pumpkin flavor.
 Make sure to use pure pumpkin puree and not pumpkin pie filling.
 The pie filling contains sweeteners and spices along with the pumpkin.

 - Eggs – They make these muffins tender and puffy.

 - Oil – I like to make this recipe with extra-virgin olive oil because it’s what I keep on hand.
-Feel free to substitute another neutral oil, such as sunflower oil, if you prefer!
+Feel free to substitute a neutral oil, such as sunflower oil or vegetable oil, if you prefer!